Chicago Brain Injury Lawyer | Traumatic Brain Injury Claims

 How a Chicago Brain Injury Attorney Can Help

-In the midst of seeking medical care and trying to understand the injuries you’ve sustained in an accident, contacting a Chicago brain injury lawyer may seem like an unnecessary step.
+While seeking medical care and trying to understand the injuries you’ve sustained in an accident, contacting a Chicago brain injury lawyer may seem like an unnecessary step.
 However, you have to think about the myriad ways in which a brain injury can impact your life.
 Between medical bills, lost wages, and rehabilitative care, a TBI can easily cost hundreds of thousands of dollars.

-Brain injuries are often categorized into different types and levels.
+Traumatic brain injuries are often categorized into different types and levels.
 TBIs fit into one of these three levels:

 Types of brain injuries include contusions, those caused by the brain hitting the side of the skull, concussions, and penetrating injuries.

 Many types of accidents can lead to brain injuries.
 In fact, the brain injury itself can cause further brain injuries.
 Consider, for example, a shaking injury that causes immediate damage.
-As the injury continue to limit blood flow to the brain, the patient may subsequently suffer hypoxia or anoxia, causing even more damage.
+As the injury continues to limit blood flow to the brain, the patient may subsequently suffer hypoxia or anoxia, causing even more damage.

 Causes of initial brain injuries include:

-The Brain Injury Claim Process
+The Chicago, IL Brain Injury Claim Process

 After suffering a head or brain injury, the process of seeking compensation begins.
 In general, the process for head injury claims goes like this: